spolivin/yandex_practicum_projects/gold_recovery/README.md

 # Gold Recovery Prediction[Real project]

 The company that provided the project engages in developing solutions to achieve the efficiency of industrial enterprises.
-As data scientists, we have been tasked with preparing a prototype of a machine learning model that will have to predict the recovery coefficient of gold from gold-bearing ore using data on the parameters of extraction and purification.
+As data scientists, we have been tasked with developing a prototype of a machine learning model that will be able to predict the recovery coefficient of gold from gold-bearing ore using data on the parameters of extraction and purification.
 The model will help to optimize production so as not to launch an enterprise with unprofitable characteristics.

 ## Objectives